Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit and the door which gives access to the other sacraments.

 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission.
 Baptism is the sacrament of regeneration through water in the word.

-Baptism is celebrated each month on the first Sunday at the 12 noon Mass and Third Saturday at 1:00pm in the Church.
-Parents are required to attend a pre-baptismal instruction class given each month on the fourth Monday of the month at 7:30pm in the Colbert Center.
+Baptism is celebrated each month on the first and third Saturday at 1:00 pm in the Church.
+Parents are required to attend a pre-baptismal instruction class given each month on the fourth Monday of the month at 7:30 pm in the Church.
 Families must register for Baptism with one of the priests or deacon at the rectory in advance of the class.

 Confession is the telling of our sins to an authorized priest for the purpose of obtaining forgiveness and absolution of our sins.
 This is a sacrament and should not be confused with the Penitential Rite at Mass.
 Confessions are heard: